RaviSankarRao/aspnetcoremvcapp/ReadMe.md

 ## Controllers

-- Passing data to views using ViewData, ViewBag and TempData - [HomeController](Controllers/HomeController.cs)
+- Passing data to views using ViewData, ViewBag and TempData
+	- Look for `Passing data to views` region in [HomeController](Controllers/HomeController.cs)

 ---